dmfay/massive-js/docs/functions.md

 ```

 ## The DB Directory
 Massive doesn't stop at the functions present in the database itself.
 On startup, it looks for a `db` directory at the root of your project (this may be overridden by passing a `scripts` property in the `connect()` args) and loads each SQL file present as a top-level function on the instance object.
-Each function will have the same name as the script file, sans extension.
+Each function will have the same name as the script file, sans the `.sql` extension.
 Subdirectories act as namespaces in a manner similar to the loading of database functions by schema.

 Script files are loaded last on initialization, and will override any already-loaded tables, views, or database functions with the same name.

-A simple query script reproducing the products_in_stock database function above:
+A simple query script file named `products_in_stock.sql` residing in the appropriate `db` directory reproduces the products_in_stock database function above:

 ```sql
 select * from products